loopbackio/loopback.io/pages/en/lb2/Model-definition-JSON-file.md

 ## Methods

 You can declare remote methods here.
 Until this feature is implemented, you must declare remote methods in code.
-See [Remote methods](/doc/en/lb2/Remote-methods.html).
+See [Remote methods](/doc/{{page.lang}}/lb2/Remote-methods.html).

-{% include warning.html content="

-This feature is not yet implemented.
+{% include warning.html content="This feature is not yet implemented." %}

-" %}

 ## Indexes